 Music From Twin Peaks, featuring songs written and composed by Angelo Badalamenti and David Lynch, is a 48-minute ethereal music odyssey, combining jazz and ambient soundscapes with the dream pop of Julee Cruise… particularly on The Nightingale, in all its haunting majesty.

-At the album’s opening, the way that the soaring Twin Peaks Theme segues into the brooding, yet optimistic Laura Palmer’s Theme is a juxtaposition worthy of any classical symphony.
+Anyway, back to the music.
+At the album’s opening, the manner in which the soaring Twin Peaks Theme segues into the brooding, yet optimistic Laura Palmer’s Theme is a juxtaposition worthy of any classical symphony.

 Elsewhere, Lynch’s ability to surprise is evident on tracks such as Audrey’s Dance (“it’s so… dreamy”), which is permeated with alarming horn stabs, giving an otherworldly sense to an otherwise jazzy groove.